fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 .. seealso::
-   ParaView is a large program used in many scientific applications, it's impossible to cover all of aspects here.
-See the full manual [12]_ for usage.
+   ParaView is a large program used in many scientific applications, it's impossible to cover all of its aspects here.
+See the full manual [13]_ for usage.

 Experimental Validation and Discussion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^